 Illustrations of 378 Clay Pipes by Heather Coleman...

-The illustrations here drawn by myself can be viewed online through this website and are also available at much higher resolution on my CD.
+The illustrations here drawn by myself can be viewed online through this website.

 Old Style English Pipes c.1600-1750|